Jukka Lehtonen: Santasport

 First season was success to Lehtonen in Santasport.
 He won Finland league Champion first time on his career.
 Santasport played too good games in European league.
 After season media chose Lehtonen again to All-Stars team.
 Second season was too good to Lehtonen and his team.
 Lehtonen got his second Finland Champion after very exciting finals.
 Media chose Lehtonen third time to All-Stars team.

 Aris Thessalonik

 After season 2008 Lehtonen made contract with Aris Thessaloniki which play in Greece Volleyball league.

+As a coach

+Jukka Lehtonen is a Finnish volleyball coach with extensive experience across both Finland and Sweden.
+He is currently serving as the head coach of Women Arctic Volley (Finland) spanning from the 2023/24 to 2025/26 seasons.
+He also served as head coach for Women Sweden in 2023 and coached Sollentuna VK (Sweden) during the 2022/23 season.
+Prior to these roles, he was an assistant coach for the Sweden women's team in 2022-2023, and has also held positions as head coach and assistant coach for various teams, including Puijo Wolley (Finland), where he worked with both the senior women's team and the U21 squad from 2018 to 2022.
+Additionally, he was an assistant coach at Maaningan Mahti (Finland) in 2018.

 National team

-First time Jukka Lehtonen get to national team year 2006.
-He played good season in Finland league and team couch Mauro Berruto wanted Lehtonen to his team.
-Lehtonen played his first national team match against Canada in FIVB World league, and has altogether 61 appearances in the National Team.
+Jukka Lehtonen was admitted to the national team in 2006.
+Lehtonen played his first national team match against Canada in FIVB World league, and had 61 total appearances in the National Team.
 Since Tuomas Sammelvuo retired from the Finnish National Team, he has been the captain of the team.